-Pectinase is potentially useful in the human diet as pectin is in a lot of fruits and vegetables as well as thickeners and gelling agents in many prepared foods such as jellies and jams.
+This enzyme is potentially useful in the human diet as pectin is in a lot of fruits and vegetables as well as thickeners and gelling agents in prepared foods, such as jellies and jams.
 Having this enzyme could help your digestive system break down this fiber and digest food easily.

 Hemicellulase is an enzyme that breaks down hemicellulose—a type of cellulose commonly found in fiber-rich breakfast cereals.

-Another carbohydrate enzyme that works specifically on beta-glucans, a type of fiber found in certain types of yeast, algae, fungi, and some plants like oats and barley.
+This is another carbohydrate enzyme that works specifically on beta-glucans.
+This type of fiber is found in certain types of yeast, algae, fungi, and some plants like oats and barley.